boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 ~~~~
 {: #ac title="Sample Attachment Circuits " artwork-align="center"}

-Customer terminating points are also provided with a set of information (e.g., IP address/prefix) to successfully be
+Customer terminating points are provided with a set of information (e.g., IP address/prefix) to successfully be
 able to send and receive traffic over an attachment circuit.
 A comprehensive list of provisioning parameters that are available on
 the PE-side of an attachment circuit is documented in {{?I-D.ietf-opsawg-ntw-attachment-circuit}}.

+The required set of parameters is a function of the service offering.
+For example, a very limited set of parameters is required for mass-market
+service offering while a more elaborated set is required for Enterprise services (e.g., Layer 2 or Layer 3 VPN services).
+This document
+**leverages access control, authorization, and authentication mechanisms that are already in place for the delivery of services over these attachment circuits**.

 ## Networks Are Already Sharing Network Properties with Hosts